What Does “LGBTQ” Mean?

 Coming Out: Often times, you might hear of individuals having “coming out parties” or “coming out of the closet”.
 This describes when individuals decide to make their sexual orientation and/or sexual identity publicly known.

 Monogamy: This refers to individuals who only have one intimate partner at any one time.

 Polyamory: This describes individuals who have multiple partners.
 Sometimes they might have a “primary partner” and then others around, or they might have multiple partners around.

 Non-Binary: This describes individuals who experience and embrace the entire universe.
 These individuals do not see gender and they are open to all genders-being one themselves.
 They often time tend to identify themselves by using “they/them/theirs” pronouns

 As stated previously, this is by no means a complete listing of gender identities or sexual orientations as a vast number of these identifiers are constantly evolving and developing.
-Feel free to contact me for a complimentary 20-minute consultation to discuss your needs and to explore how we can work together to explore any questions you may have regarding gender and sexual identity and expression.
+Feel free to contact Symmetry Counseling for a complimentary 20-minute consultation to discuss your needs and to explore how we can work together to explore any questions you may have regarding gender and sexual identity and expression.

 Zoe Mittman, LSW Growing up, you may have imagined your 20s to be filled with excitement, love and adventures.
 But life happens and reality sinks in.
 Your life is not what you imagined.
 It is complex.
 Filled with both pain…Read More